Firedrake/skutil/readme.txt

 Drawing objects can have the types:

-circle (needs lat/lon/loc or uses unit's, radius) box (needs n, s, e, w boundaries) path (needs segments) icon (needs file) arc (needs lat/lon/loc or uses unit's, radius, startangle, endangle, optional minradius)
+circle (needs lat/lon/loc, radius) box (needs n, s, e, w boundaries) path (needs segments, see below) icon (needs lat/lon/loc, image filename) arc (needs lat/lon/loc, radius, anglestart, angleend, optional minradius)

+So for example if you want to plot an ESM or sonar contact:

+- type: arc
+  radius: 40
+  anglestart: 75
+  angleend: 76

 segments can be:
-move (first only)
+move (first only; lat/lon/loc) line (lat/lon/loc)
-line
 arc (lat/lon/loc is centre, angle is terminating angle) close (closes the shape)

+Where an object type needs a lat/lon or loc, it will default to the unit's own location.
+You can use offsets: me+RANGE@ANGLE.

+The "arc" segment is a bit complex to use.
+The point that the path has reached is the start point; the location specified is the centre of the circle; the angle defines the end point.

 You need to specify a "colour" (though objects attached to units default to the unit's colour, which defaults to the side's colour) and may specify a "border" colour (ditto).
 Default alpha is 128 (50%).
 For a border only, specify alpha 0 or (for a path) don't close the shape.
 For shading only, specify border colour "null".

-For drawing objects that are anchored to units, you may use "me" in a loc entry: this will use the location of the parent unit.
-(In fact that's the default.) "me" can also be used as a base for offsets:

-me+RANGE@ANGLE

 ## units